ThuyNT13/jasmine-2.6.1/README.md

 A few tutorials:

 - [Jasmine – JavaScript Unit Testing Tutorial with Examples](http://howtodoinjava.com/scripting/javascript/jasmine-javascript-unit-testing-tutorial/) is a nice overview of how to start using Jasmine and mentions how to disable certain specs.
-- [Testing Your JavaScript with Jasmine](https://code.tutsplus.com/tutorials/testing-your-javascript-with-jasmine--net-21229) has some buggy sample tests -- as it's from 2011 -- but includes a sample test for throwing an exception.
+- [Testing Your JavaScript with Jasmine](https://code.tutsplus.com/tutorials/testing-your-javascript-with-jasmine--net-21229) more examples and includes a sample test for throwing an exception.
 - [Using Jasmine for JavaScript Testing ](http://blog.codeship.com/jasmine-testing-javascript/) short video tutorial
 - [Unit Testing Best Practices in AngularJS](http://andyshora.com/unit-testing-best-practices-angularjs.html) has nice samples on _unit_ and _integration_ testing as well as discusses when to use them.